ecurry15/CF-Azuki-Dead-in-the-Water/README.md

 **What Happened:**

 On November 19, 2025, at 18:36UTC, Azuki Import/Export Trading Co. was compromised when an attacker accessed an IT admin VM by using stolen RDP credentials.
 A week later, the attacker moved laterally to a Linux backup server.
 They stole credentials, deleted backups, and disabled backup services to eliminate recovery options.
-They then deployed ransomware across Windows systems, blocked all recovery mechanisms, encrypted files, and left a ransom note on all systems.
+They then deployed ransomware across Windows systems, blocked all recovery mechanisms, and left a ransom note on all systems.

 ---
 ## 🖥️ INCIDENT DETAILS